 1. Check for malware

 It scans your Mac looking for adware, ransomware, cryptocurrency miners, and other malware using its Moonlock technology.
 You can choose whether to run a deep, quick, or balanced scan.
-Also, you can choose whether to invoke the scan manually or to have it running in the background and detecting threats automatically.
-You can download CleanMyMac X for free here.
+Also, you can choose whether to invoke the scan manually or have it run in the background and automatically detect threats.
+You can download CleanMyMac for free here.
 Here’s how to use it to find out if your Mac has been infected by malware:

-1. Open CleanMyMac X and choose Malware Removal in the sidebar.
+1. Open CleanMyMac and choose the Protection tool in the sidebar.

 2. Click Scan.